casbin/Casbin.NET/README.md

 **News**: still worry about how to write the correct Casbin policy? `Casbin online editor` is coming to help!
 Try it at: http://casbin.org/editor/

-Casbin.NET is a powerful and efficient open-source access control library for C# projects.
+Casbin.NET is a powerful and efficient open-source access control library for .NET (C#) projects.
 It provides support for enforcing authorization based on various [access control models](https://en.wikipedia.org/wiki/Computer_security_model).

 ## All the languages supported by Casbin: